cms-opendata-workshop/workshop2024-lesson-triggers-lumi/episodes/04-lumi.md

 For the HF, PLT, and BCM1F luminometers, the "zero counting" method gives a better luminosity estimate, since these detectors are more likely than the pixel detectors to have multiple signals overlap and be counted as one observation.
 The number of interactions per bunch crossing is governed by the
-Poisson distribution, so if there is a probability $p$ for an interaction result in 0 observations in a luminometer and $k$ interactions in a given bunch crossing, the expected fraction of "empty" events ($\langle f_0 \rangle$) can be written as the sum of the Poisson distribution times the total probability for all possible values of $k$:
+Poisson distribution, so if there is a probability $p$ for an interaction result in 0 observations in a luminometer and $k$ interactions in a given bunch crossing, the expected fraction of "empty" events, $\langle f_0 \rangle$, can be written as the sum of the Poisson distribution times the total probability for all possible values of $k$:

 $\langle f_0 \rangle = \sum_{k = 0}^{\infty}{\frac{e^{-\mu} \mu^k}{k!} p^k} = e^{-\mu(1-p)}$.